 - Use of Propylene Glycol above 20%

-Some closed loop systems, such as small cooling loops in medical equipment, are used in the field and testing and when monitoring of the corrosion inhibitor and bacteria development are not possible.
+Some closed loop systems, such as small cooling loops in medical equipment, are used in the field and testing and when monitoring of the corrosion inhibitor and bacteria development is not possible.
 In these systems, you may consider using a corrosion inhibited propylene glycol solution above a 20% solution.
 Propylene Glycol is resistant to bacteria growth and the inhibitor will minimize the chance of corrosion.